-Moreover, the Municipal Recovery Planning (MRP) Program, created to respond to current and future municipal needs, has provided funding to municipalities to carry out planning activities that address the conditions created or exacerbated by natural disasters.
-The planning process in the MRP Program culminates with the preparation of Recovery Plans that serve as a guide to develop resilient communities in the municipalities of Puerto Rico.
-Seventy-seven (77) Municipalities signed an initial Subrecipient Agreement (SRA) with PRDOH between December 17, 2020, and February 14, 2022, to carry out the planning activities set forth for the MRP Program.
-Since November 2021, the MRP Program has facilitated over 166 community meetings across the island to document existing needs and vulnerabilities.
+Moreover, the Municipal Recovery Planning (MRP) Program created to respond to current and future municipal needs has provided funding to municipalities to carry out planning activities that address the conditions created or exacerbated by natural disasters.
+The planning process in MRP culminates with the preparation of Recovery Plans that serve as a guide to develop resilient communities in the municipalities of Puerto Rico.
+To carry out the planning activities set fourth for the MRP Program, seventy-seven (77) Municipalities signed an initial Subrecipient Agreement (SRA) with the PRDOH between December 17, 2020 and February 14, 2022.
+Since November 2021, the MRP Program has facilitated over 166 community meetings across the island in order to document existing needs and vulnerabilities.

-The Municipal Recovery Plans published on the PRDOH website detail information related to critical infrastructure and individual assistance needs, such as impacted roads, bridges, and homes flooded by Hurricane Fiona or Severe Storm, Flooding, and Landslides disasters related to this allocation.
-Notably, forty-seven (47) out of forty-eight (48) Municipalities in the expanded MID Area participated in the MRP program.
+The Municipal Recovery Plans published in the PRDOH website detail information related to critical infrastructure and individual assistance needs such as impacted roads, bridges and homes flooded by the Hurricane Fiona or Severe Storm, Flooding and Landslides disasters related to this allocation.11 47 out of 48 Municipalities included in the expanded MID Area participated in the MRP program.
 Based on the progress of their planning activities at the time (period after the disaster), twenty-eight (28) municipalities had the opportunity to present relevant and valuable information for this Action Plan development (detailed in Table 2).
-Each MRP contains an Operational Plan as well as community profiles which present data that can be related to issues, activities, and other critical needs:
+Each MRP contain an Operational Plan as well as community profiles which present data that can be related to issues, activities, and other critical needs: